Section 'Sub' Navigation:

 How soon will I know?

 Unfortunately, it is impossible to predict when accepted applicants will decline our offer or be canceled.
 The waiting list remains open until the first day of classes.
-If your name is on the waiting list, but you are not offered admission by this day, your application will be formally denied via regular mail or e-mail.
+If your name is on the waiting list, but you are not offered admission by this day, your application will be formally denied via e-mail.

 How many alternates are accepted each year?